Gystre/Kyle-Board/README.md

 -   cookies won't work when testing docker containers locally (intentional behavior but maybe doesn't have to be? don't know)
 -   common/dist isn't in gitignore b/c vercel doesn't know how to build it so i just package it in with each build
 -   there is a `.env.local example` file inside of `web/` to avoid using the local env vars inside of the prod environment in vercel
+-   random `docker-compose.yml` in case I ever want to deploy on vps and want to look into scaling out

 Dump database schema